RichardJECooke/richardjecooke.github.io/source/_posts/2015-06-create-a-pdf-from-an-html-page-in-c.md

 ---
 layout: post
-title: 'Create a PDF from an HTML page in C#'
+title: Create a PDF from an HTML page in C#
 tags:
   - 'C#'
   - HTML